monimoydebp/Session9/README.md

 **Analysis:**

 This model has used a lot of parameters and could able to reach the accuracy over 85%.
 However, it’s computationally expensive.
-We need to reduce the number of parameters used in this model
+I need to reduce the number of parameters used in this model

 **Experiment-3**